microsoft/pxt-arcade/docs/skillmap/forest_new/forest3.md

 - :mouse pointer: Change ``||controller:pressed||`` to ``||controller:repeat||`` to keep the water spraying as you hold the (A) button.

-_💡 Find it too hard to keep (A) pressed?
+_💡 Find it too hard to keep (A) pressed as you play?
 Try using the spacebar on your keyboard!_

 ```blocks